Stock to Flow Model

 Bitcoin’s stock to flow ratio is now very close to Gold, and with the next halving it will become 108 years.
 This will make Bitcoin the most scarce commodity ever.
 It is also worth noting that Bitcoin’s flow will never increase due to demand, which is a certain differentiation from Gold and any other commodities.

 All commodities have a production cost which varies by region and technologies being used.
-From now on, when we mention production cost, we will refer to worldwide median average production cost.
+From now on, when we mention production cost, we will refer to worldwide average production cost.

-When the market price of a commodity drops below the production cost, miners will stop production as they will be in a non-profitable situation.
+When the market price of a commodity drops below the production cost, miners will stop producing as they will be in a non-profitable situation.
 As a result, there won’t be any more flow into the market at lower prices than production cost.

 During the sub-prime crisis, it was known that the average mining cost of Gold was around 1,100 USD / Oz.
 Gold dropped to this area, many miners stopped operations and Gold prices bottomed.